Jim Nowlan: State labor amendment is a bad idea

 Labor has thus far raised $11 million and counting to promote their amendment, while barely a peep has been heard from the business community; funds raised by business to oppose the measure haven’t been enough to register on state election reporting forms.

-Nowlan is a retired professor who has worked for three unindicted Illinois governors.
-He lives in Princeton, Illinois.
-This op-ed appeared originally in Crain’s Chicago Business.
+Jim Nowlan is a former state legislator and aide to three Illinois governors.
+His website is jimnowlan.net.
+This column appeared originally in Crain’s Chicago Business.